How important is Safe and Nutritious Food at Schools?

 • Any recognized school can register for the Eat Right School program providing general information.

-• The schools will have to nominate Health and Wellness Coordinators (HWC’s) who will have to be trained and certified through an online certification program.
+• Schools must nominate Health and Wellness Coordinators (HWCs) and ensure they complete an online training and certification program.

 • The HWC’s will carry the message of safe and nutritious food in school through both curricular and co-curricular activities.